Modeling collective behaviors: A moment-based approach: Acknowledgemewnts

 This argument can be easily verified by rescaling the coordinates.
 We let $x=\frac{b-a}{2}y+\frac{b+a}{2}$, where $y\in [-1,1]$.
 This means that $x^{n+1} = (\frac{b-a}{2})^{n+1}y^{n+1}+p_n(y)$, where $p_n(y)$ is a polynomial of degree $n$.
 Clearly such a polynomial can be exactly approximated by monomials of degree $\leq n$, and thus

 where $y \in [-1,1]$.
 Then by Lemma~\ref{thm:BoundE(x^k)},

-Since $b-a>4$, the assertion follows.
+Since $b-a>4$, the assertion follows. $\square$

-\begin{IEEEbiography} [{ }]{Silun Zhang} received his B.E. and M.S. degrees in Automation from Harbin Institute of Technology, China, in 2011 and 2013 respectively.
-He received his licentiate degree in Applied and Computational Mathematics from KTH Royal Institute of Technology, Sweden, in 2017.
-He currently is a Ph.D. student at the Division of Optimization and Systems Theory, Department of Mathematics, KTH.
-His research interests include nonlinear control theory, multi-agent systems, attitude control and modeling large-scale systems. \end{IEEEbiography}
+\begin{IEEEbiography} [{ }]{Silun Zhang} (S'16--M'20) received his B.Eng. and M.Sc. degrees in Automation from Harbin Institute of Technology, China, in 2011 and 2013 respectively, and the PhD degree in Optimization and Systems Theory from Department of Mathematics, KTH Royal Institute of Technology, Sweden, in 2019.

+He is currently a postdoctoral researcher with the Laboratory for Information and Decision Systems (LIDS), MIT, USA.
+His main research interests include nonlinear control, networked systems, rigid-body attitude control, and modeling large-scale systems.

-\begin{IEEEbiography} [{ }]{Axel Ringh} received a M.Sc. degree in engineering physics from KTH Royal Institute of Technology, Stockholm, Sweden, in 2014.
-During his studies he spent one year on exchange at {\'E}cole Polytechnique F{\'e}d{\'e}rale de Lausanne, Lausanne, Switzerland, and wrote his master thesis at Shanghai Jiao Tong University, Shanghai, China.
-Since 2014 he is a Ph.D. student at the Division of Optimization and Systems Theory, Department of Mathematics, KTH Royal Institute of Technology.
-His research interest include moment problems, inverse problems in imaging, optimal mass transport, methods for convex optimization, and machine learning. \end{IEEEbiography}
+\end{IEEEbiography} \begin{IEEEbiography} [{ }]{Axel Ringh} (S'15--M'20) received a M.Sc. degree in Engineering Physics in 2014, and a Ph.D. degree in Applied and Computational Mathematics in 2019, both from KTH Royal Institute of Technology, Stockholm, Sweden.
+He is currently a Wallenberg postdoctoral researcher with the Department of Electronic and Computer Engineering, The Hong Kong University of Science and Technology, Hong Kong, China.
+His current research are within the areas of control theory and signal processing, and include analytic interpolation problems, moment problems, optimal mass transport, and methods for convex optimization. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Xiaoming Hu} received the B.S. degree from the University of Science and Technology of China in 1983, and the M.S. and Ph.D. degrees from the Arizona State University in 1986 and 1989 respectively.
 He served as a research assistant at the Institute of Automation, the Chinese Academy of Sciences, from 1983 to 1984.
 From 1989 to 1990 he was a Gustafsson Postdoctoral Fellow at the Royal Institute of Technology, Stockholm, where he is currently a professor of Optimization and Systems Theory.
 His main research interests are in nonlinear control systems, nonlinear observer design, sensing and active perception, motion planning, control of multi-agent systems, and mobile manipulation. \end{IEEEbiography}